Peter-Moller/tsm-report/README.md

 # tsm-report.sh
-A bash-script that gives a report of the TSM-backup on a TSM-client computer [running UNIX].
+A bash-script that reports the backup from IBM:s Tivoli Storage Manager (TSM; now “Spectrum Protect”) on a TSM-client computer [running UNIX].
 It does this by digging through the log file that the backup process produces.

 -----